Augment This! How AR is Changing PCB Design

 What About Software?

 As much as AR could greatly assist in the physical design domain, where will software companies begin to push efforts in the field?
-Not surprisingly, Altium has experimented and tested a handful of areas in which AR could bring instant value to the designer.
+Not surprisingly, Altium Designer has experimented and tested a handful of areas in which AR could bring instant value to the PCB designer.

-In previous tests, Altium played with a feature that allowed a user wearing 3D glasses to shift the perspective of the PCB in editor mode by way of facial positioning.
+In previous tests, Altium Designer played with a feature that allowed a user wearing 3D glasses to shift the perspective of the PCB in editor mode by way of facial positioning.
 Although this was never officially implemented due to the potential that the industry simply isn’t ready, it’s nice to see companies stepping up, throwing out experiments, and seeing what sticks.

-Ben Jordan, a senior manager here at Altium, discusses the gap we have yet to fully bridge between PCB and AR stating, “It’ll take time for electronic engineers to think of ways in which AR could help them day-to-day.
+Ben Jordan, a senior manager here at Altium Designer, discusses the gap we have yet to fully bridge between PCB and AR stating, “It’ll take time for electronic engineers to think of ways in which AR could help them day-to-day.
 We’re waiting for some better technology.”
 Simply put, the industry just isn’t quite ready.

 Software interfaces paired with AR could greatly optimize designs and assist design engineers throughout the system.